Quick navigation:

 • Email header: Wider shots that sell catering, family meals, or events.

-Meta’s guidance on Reels recommends vertical, movement-forward content-so your AI variations there might focus on steam, pours, or cheese pulls.
-In contrast, a QR menu image needs a calm, overhead view with no distractions.
+Meta’s guidance on Reels recommends vertical, movement-forward content.
+Your AI variations there might focus on steam.
+They could show pours or cheese pulls.
+In contrast, a QR menu image needs a calm, overhead view.
+It should have no distractions.

 Map “one dish, 10 posts”

-Use this as a starting grid and customize it for your concept:
+Use this as a starting grid.
+Then customize it for your concept:

 Post # Angle Primary channel Goal